joshb019919/Computational-Thinking/README.md

 the surface area and volume of the prism.
 Output the area and volume.

 ### Iterations
+Series.cpp: Take a user-entered integer and loop that many times.
+If the loop iterator value, i, is even, subtract its square from a sum total, starting at 0.
+If i is odd, add its square to that sum.

+Sq_root.cpp: Guess the square root of a positive, user-entered number.

 ### Operators
+Ask the user to enter a number of minutes and then display it in the format "weeks, days, hours, minutes."

 ### Pointers
+C and C++ are normally pass-by-value in functions.
+Demonstrate pass-by-reference using pointers and a second function.

 ### Strings
 Custom implementations of strlen, strcmp, strcat, and strcpy!